symsoft/ecc-api-guide/create_subscription.md

 Once the Subscription is created it will be accessible via the _/ecc/v1/subscriptions/{msisdn}_ path.

-__Note:__ In the current version of the API it is the responsibility of the API User to allocate and keep track of MSISDNs.

 __Example Command:__
 ```
 curl --header "Content-Type: application/json" \